Oh the Drama - Doug at the Movies

 Lady Macbeth (2017) I like the outdoor air, sir.
 No. Stay indoors with your prayer book.
 In 1865 rural England, a bored Katherine trapped in a cruel, loveless marriage is appalled when Sebastian, a stableman makes a pass; but once their affair begins, she’ll let no one stand in the way—father-in-law, maids, or Sebastian himself.
 With a psychotic determination, this woman (Florence Pugh) truly mesmerizes; I’m both afraid and smitten.
 My grade: A

 Mudbound (2017) Set in the 1940s Mississippi Delta, two families—the Jacksons & McAllans—live & farm on the same square of land.
 Black & white, sharecropper and landowner.
-Both have their hardships, boys overseas, an uneasy truce.
+Both have hardships, boys overseas, an uneasy truce.
 It’s a brown saga of these times, where nothing comes easy and prejudice has no limits… until the Jacksons son returns home from the war.
-Like reading a tragic novel, this is the stuff that Best Pictures are made of.
+A tragic novel, this is the stuff that Best Pictures are made of.
 My grade: A

 Hunt for the Wilderpeople (2016) A troubled foster boy is taken in by an eccentric farm woman who is hugely dear with her heart of gold.
 But something happens, causing the boy to run deep into the bush (New Zealand wood) and befriend a gruff old codger who wants NO part of him.
 This is toughlove on another level, dipped in blood & dark chocolate.
 New Zealand is so odd but endearing, and this earthy charmer is no exception.
 My grade: A